Ofer Shelah

 Ofer Shelah (עֹפֶר שֶׁלַח; born 9 February 1960) is an Israeli journalist and politician.
 He served as a member of the Knesset for Yesh Atid from 2013 until 2020.

 Early life and military service

 Shelah was born in Kiryat Bialik.
 He enlisted in the Israel Defense Forces in 1977 as a soldier in the Paratroopers Brigade, and in 1979 became an officer.
 He served as a platoon leader and as an executive officer in the paratroopers, and took part in various raids against PLO camps in Lebanon.
-After he was honourably discharged he fought as a platoon leader and as company commander in reserve Paratroopers Brigade in the 1982 Lebanon War and lost an eye in Lebanon in 1983.
+After he was honourably discharged he fought as a platoon leader and as company commander in the reserve Paratroopers Brigade in the 1982 Lebanon War and lost an eye in Lebanon in 1983.
 He later published a book about his experiences, Guf Sheni (Second Person; lit. second body).

 Education

 Shelah subsequently completed a BA in Economics and English Literature at Tel Aviv University and an MA in Literature and Creative Writing at New York University.